Create an AWS connection

 2. The Dynatrace service user linked to the token is also assigned with same token permission scope (data-acquisition:logs:ingest).

-3. The platform ingest token has not expired.
+3. The platform ingest token has not expired or was deleted.

 4. The service user has not been deleted.